 In July 2007 Rowland joined the renowned, London-based Brodsky String Quartet as their new first violinist.
 The Brodskys have an international performing and recording schedule with concerts in Australia, Mexico, the far east and throughout Europe in '09/'10.
 They are the International Chamber Music Fellows at the RSAMD in Glasgow and are in residence at Cadogan Hall in London.

 In demand as a soloist/director and conductor, he has been invited to work with the Gulbenkian Orchestra Lisbon, Camerata Scotland, the Tromsø Chamber Orchestra (Norway), the Chamber Orchestra of South Africa and the London Mozart Festival Orchestra, among many others.
-He is also invited as guest concertmaster by renowned orchestras such as the Philharmonia, the BBC Symphony Orchestra, the Royal Philharmonic and the Russian National Orchestra, with conductors such as Muti, Pletnev, Haitink, Ashkenazy, Dohnanyi, Harnoncourt and Gergiev.
+He has been invited as guest concertmaster by renowned orchestras such as the Philharmonia, the BBC Symphony Orchestra, the Royal Philharmonic and the Russian National Orchestra, with conductors such as Muti, Pletnev, the late Haitink, Ashkenazy, Dohnanyi, Harnoncourt and Gergiev.